fraserivison/recipe-manager/README.md

 - User feedback through form validations and process confirmations.

 ### Structure

-The structure follows a clear and intuitive navigation system, allowing users to easily find the functionality they need.
+The structure of **Sizzle** follows a clear and intuitive navigation system, which has been meticulously designed to enhance user experience.
+The main navigation bar is prominently displayed at the top of the interface, allowing users to access key functionalities with ease.

-### Skeleton
-Wireframes were used during the design phase to ensure the layout is clear and responsive.
+- **Logical Layout**: Each section of the application is organised in a logical manner, enabling users to seamlessly transition between creating, viewing, editing, and deleting recipes without confusion.
+- **Search Functionality**: A search feature is integrated, allowing users to quickly locate specific recipes or ingredients, thereby saving time and enhancing usability.
+- **User-Friendly Website**: The layout has been strategically placed to provide visual cues, improving accessibility and making navigation more intuitive for users of all ages and technical abilities.

 ### Surface

-The visual design follows modern design principles, utilising Bootstrap to ensure responsiveness and accessibility.
-The colour scheme and typography were chosen to reflect a clean and minimalistic approach.
+The surface design of **Sizzle** adheres to modern design principles, effectively utilising Bootstrap to ensure both responsiveness and accessibility across various devices.

+- **Responsive Design**: The layout automatically adjusts to fit different screen sizes, providing an optimal viewing experience whether accessed on a desktop, tablet, or mobile device.
+This ensures that users can manage their recipes on-the-go without compromising functionality.
+- **Clean and Minimalistic Aesthetic**: The chosen colour scheme features soft, neutral tones complemented by vibrant accents, reflecting a clean and minimalistic approach that is both aesthetically pleasing and easy on the eyes.
+This design choice helps to focus user attention on the content, rather than being distracted by overly complex visuals.
+- **Thoughtful Typography**: The typography is carefully selected to enhance readability and user engagement.
+A combination of modern serif and sans-serif fonts adds character to the interface while ensuring that text remains clear and legible.
+- **Visual Hierarchy**: Key elements such as headings, buttons, and links are designed to stand out, creating a clear visual hierarchy that guides users through their interactions with the application.

 ### User Experience Enhancements